Short member list:

 The Centre for Energy Research (EK, Hungarian Academy of Sciences Centre of Excellence) primarly performs research and development related to nuclear science and nuclear technologies.
 As such, it is also a centre of the Hungarian fusion research community and is strongly involved in the efforts of the European fusion research programme.
 The proper storage and management of the large amount of data obtained from fusion experiments requires considerable investment.
 Therefore, EK is interested in the investigation and development of scientific data repositories and extending its current data repository size.
 It is aiming at creating a data management system along the FAIR (findable, accessable, interoperable, reusable) data principle, e.g. by applying the metadata scheme used by the fusion community.
 This would facilitate a better collaboration with other research centers and would contribute to the efforts of the High Energy Physics/Fusion branch of RDA.

-The Eötvös Loránd Research Network (ELKH) Secretariat is an independent, non-profit public budgetary institution devoted exclusively to excellence in scientific research.
-It was established by the Hungarian Parliament on August 1, 2019 with the aim to manage and operate the publicly funded independent research institute network in Hungary, which constitutes a central pillar of the country’s scientific domain.
+The Hungarian Research Network (HUN-REN) Headquarters is an independent, non-profit public budgetary institution devoted exclusively to excellence in scientific research.
+It was established by the Hungarian Parliament on August 1, 2019 (as Eötvös Loránd Research Network, ELKH) with the aim to manage and operate the publicly funded independent research institute network in Hungary, which constitutes a central pillar of the country’s scientific domain.

-The ELKH Secretariat’s mission is to safeguard academic freedom; to support high quality standards in basic and applied research; to efficiently operate the publicly funded research network; to develop innovative and targeted research programs and policy; to foster and advance cooperation and partnerships internationally and regionally; and to be at the forefront of scientific innovation that generates impact in key strategic and global sustainable areas.
-With the recognition of the growing importance of data driven science, the ELKH Secretariat is dedicated to improving Research Data Management in Hungary with the aim of participating in European projects.
+The HUN-REN Headquarters’ mission is to safeguard academic freedom; to support high quality standards in basic and applied research; to efficiently operate the publicly funded research network; to develop innovative and targeted research programs and policy; to foster and advance cooperation and partnerships internationally and regionally; and to be at the forefront of scientific innovation that generates impact in key strategic and global sustainable areas.
+With the recognition of the growing importance of data driven science, the HUN-REN Headquarters is dedicated to improve Research Data Management in Hungary with the aim of participating in European projects.

 Eötvös Loránd University (ELTE)